ThomasByr/chess/README.md

 ## Prerequisites

 This project currently has no prerequisites but to have a recent enough distribution of Linux.
 To run tests (as well as the debug mode), valgrind is necessary.
+You will need doxygen installed in order to build the html version of the documentation.
 The current makefile is set for g++-11 and the znver3 micro-architecture (Ryzen Zen3), you should modify it if needed.

 ## Usage